Emblem of the Lithuanian Soviet Socialist Republic

 The emblem is an example of so-called "socialist heraldry".
 It featured symbols of agriculture (oak branches and wheat).
 The rising sun stood for the future of the Lithuanian nation, the red star as well as the hammer and sickle for the victory of communism and the "world-wide socialist community of states".
 The banner bore the USSR State motto (Proletarians of all countries, unite!) in both Russian and Lithuanian (Visų šalių proletarai, vienykitės!).
-The initialism of the Lithuanian SSR is shown only in the Lithuanian language – LTSR, for Lietuvos Tarybų Socialistinė Respublika.
+The initialism of the Lithuanian SSR is shown only in the Lithuanian language – LTSR, for Lietuvos Tarybų Socialistinė Respublika, or Lithuanian Soviet Socialist Republic.
 The coat of arms differed little from those of Estonian, Latvian, Moldavian or other soviet socialist republics.

 In November 1988, the Supreme Soviet of the Lithuanian SSR replaced the Soviet flag with the tricolor flag of Lithuania and the Soviet anthem with Tautiška giesmė.
 Lithuania was the first Soviet republic to restore its national symbols.
 However, the coat of arms were not restored.
 The traditional coat of arms of Lithuania was recognized as a national symbol, but not elevated to the status of state's coat of arms.
 That was done only in March 1990, the same day Lithuania declared independence.